xavier-joao/birita-suggestions/README.md

-# Drink Suggester
+# Birita Suggester

 ## Overview
-The Drink Suggester is a web application that allows users to input a list of ingredients and receive possible drink combinations based on a comprehensive drinks database.
+The Birita Suggester is a web application that allows users to input a list of ingredients and receive possible drink combinations based on a comprehensive drinks database.
 This project utilizes a dataset of drinks to suggest creative and delicious drink options.

 ## Project Structure
 ```